 ● One semester/quarter of Genetics, Biochemistry, Psychology, and Statistics

 We recommend, but don't require, a minimum of one quarter or semester in the following subjects:

 |Molecular Cell Biology||BIOL 355 or the equivalent|

 Highly competitive applicants will have personal experience in at least one setting that emphasizes skills applicable to genetic counseling.
-While this experience is not required, it is strongly recommended.
 Some examples of relevant experiences include:

 - Volunteering or working in a health care setting

 - Volunteering or working with individuals with special needs